-Measure Performance Trend Insight has enabled the DVIOM scheme to achieve the holistic results it has.
-The scoring matrix was given a measured adjustment and weighting to capture weapon based offending (to reflect the priorities based around knife offending) and all identified 'habitual knife carriers' identified by intelligence every three months are scored for IOM inclusion.
-We are now managing 45 of the knife risk cohort for the Force.
-The PCC has now funded an extension of the IOM offer to a non-statutory 18-24 year old knife risk cohort.
-The posts are going through recruitment now and the scheme will be running during the Summer.
-In addition to this IOM also scores EVERY offender who receives a greater than two year sentence in Nottinghamshire, and if successful they are held on a watch-list within the prison estate to be processed through the IOM selection meeting at least six months prior to release.
-IOM also manage a number of high risk OCG offenders using a set of offender management protocols which have been developed by the Notts IOM team and are to be rolled out as a training package in the region.
-This activity, combined with a close working relationship with the covert and overt SOC enforcement teams is proving invaluable to all partners involved.
-T3B.2 Possession of Weapons Offences +14.4% There is an upward trend in the recording of possession of weapons offences.
-The force has recorded a 14.4% or 134 offences increase in the 12 months to March 2019; mainly attributable to Op Reacher.
+Measure Performance Trend Insight has enabled the DVIOM scheme to achieve the holistic results has.
+The scoring matrix was given a measured adjustment a weighting to capture weapon based offending (to reflect priorities based around knife offending) and all identified 'habit knife carriers' identified by intelligence every three months scored for IOM inclusion.
+We are now managing 45 of the kr risk cohort for the Force.
+The PCC has now funded an extension the IOM offer to a non-statutory 18-24 year old knife risk cohort for the scheme be running during the Summer.
+In addition to this IOM also scores EVERY offender who receive greater than two year sentence in Nottinghamshire, and successful they are held on a watch-list within the prison estate be processed through the IOM selection meeting at least months prior to release.
+IOM also manage a number of high risk OCG offenders using a of offender management protocols which have been developed the Notts IOM team and are to be rolled out as a training pack in the region.
+This activity, combined with a close work relationship with the covert and overt SOC enforcement team proving invaluable to all partners involved.
+Possession of Weapons Offences ; +14.4% There is an upward trend in the recording of possession weapons offences.
+The force has recorded a 14.4% or a offences increase in the 12 months to March 2019; ma attributable to Op Reacher.

-Measure Performance Trend Insight Every possession of weapons offence dealt with by the police is potentially preventing the future use of a weapon in a violent offence, and therefore, the upward trend in the recording of these offences is viewed as a positive indication of the force's proactivity in dealing with offenders who choose to carry weapons in Nottinghamshire.
+Strate Strategic Priority Theme Three: Tackling Crime and Anti-Social Behaviour T3B.
+Fe T3B.
+Fewer people commit crime and offenders are supported to rehabilitate Measure Performance Trend Insight Every possession of weapons offence dealt with by the police is potentially preventing the future use of a weapon in a violent offence, and therefore, the upward trend in the recording of these offences is viewed as a positive indication of the force's proactivity in dealing with offenders who choose to carry weapons in Nottinghamshire.
 T3B.3 Gun Crime +35.0% Gun crime has seen peaks and troughs over the past few months.
 A low of 5 offences in September 2018 has then seen increases month on month to February 2019 with current levels 35.0% higher than the previous 12 months (36 offences).
 T3B.4 Violent Knife Crime +8.9% Violent knife crime includes the offences of Violence Against the Person, Robbery and Sexual Offences where a knife or bladed article us used to cause injury or as a threat.
 An increase was seen in recorded violent knife crime from April to August 2018, since then the trend has been downwards.
 In the 12 months to March 2019 the force recorded 73 more offences than in the previous year, which equates to a 8.9% increase.
 T3B.5 Positive Outcomes for Violent Knife Crime +4.0pp The trend in respect of the positive outcome rate for violent knife crime is stable, with an improved rate of 29.1% in the current year compared to 25.1% last year.